Why does my cat scratch the wall?

 Although scratching serves an important purpose in maintaining the nails, some cats also scratch because they are bored.
 If you have an active cat that is left alone much of the day while you are working, boredom could be playing a role in your cat’s inappropriate scratching behavior.

 Ensure that your cat is getting plenty of mental and physical activity.
-There are plenty of toys that will allow you to play interactively with your cat, including teaser wands and mouse toys.
+The best cat toys will allow you to play interactively with your cat, including teaser wands and mouse toys.
 Schedule playtimes in the morning and evening, to help ensure that your cat is receiving consistent exercise on a predictable schedule.

 Additionally, consider non-interactive play opportunities for your cat.
-Many veterinarians recommend feeding some or all of your cat’s meals from a hunting feeder or puzzle feeder.
+Many vets recommend feeding some or all of your cat’s meals from a hunting feeder or the best cat puzzle feeder.
 These feeders are designed to transform mealtime from a passive activity to an active, engaging opportunity for exercise and mental stimulation.
 Simply feeding your cat from a hunting or puzzle feeder instead of a bowl can increase your cat’s opportunities for independent play.

 4. Encourage alternative, more tolerable, ways for your cat to mark his territory in your home